matter-labs/zinc/zinc-book/src/04-smart-contracts/01-data-and-functions.md

 }
 ```

-## Private functions
+## Private methods

-The private functions are declared without the `pub` keyword and they have no
+The private functions are declared without the `pub` keyword and have no
 special meaning.
 Such functions are simply associated with the contract and
-can be called from within the public ones.
+can be called from within the public methods.

 ```rust,no_run,noplaypen
 contract Example {